ageitgey/node-pullquoter/README.md

 ## Limitations / Problems / TODO

 * This only works for English.
-Both the stopwords, stemmer and tokenized currently only support English.
+The stopwords, stemmer and tokenized currently only support English.
 It could be     expanded for other western languages pretty easily, though.
 * This module has a runtime of something like O(n^2/2) where n is the number of sentences in the text.
 So maybe don't run it on a huge piece of text.
 * If you are doing something serious, maybe look into a [better text summarization algorithm](http://en.wikipedia.org/wiki/Automatic_summarization#Methods).